PRACTICE DIRECTION 51O – THE ELECTRONIC WORKING PILOT SCHEME

 (e) pay the appropriate fee.

-2.4 Proceedings issued in the Rolls Building Jurisdictions will be stored by the court as an electronic case file (“the Electronic Working Case File”).
+2.4 Proceedings issued in the Rolls Building Jurisdictions, the B&PCs District Registries, the Central Office of the Queen’s Bench Division and the Costs Office will be stored by the Court as an electronic case file (“the Electronic Working Case File”).

-3.1 Any document which is filed using Electronic Working must not also be filed by some other means unless this is required by paragraphs 10, 11 and 13 or a rule or practice direction, or court order.
+3.1 Any document which is filed using Electronic Working must not also be filed by some other means unless this is required by paragraphs 3.4(2), 10, 11 and 13 or a rule or practice direction, or Court order or Practice Note.

-3.2 Proceedings which have not been started using Electronic Working may be continued using Electronic Working after documents originally submitted in those proceedings have been converted to PDF format.
+3.2 Proceedings which have not been started using Electronic Working may be continued using Electronic Working (subject to the provisions in paragraph 1.1(1)(c)) after documents originally submitted in those proceedings have been converted to PDF format.
 The proceedings shall then continue as if they had been started using Electronic Working.

 3.3 To permit use of Electronic Working for proceedings initially started by other means—